moclojer/moclojer/docs/creating-mock-server.md

 ## Swagger

-Describing all endpoints declared in the configuration file, you can see the following:
+Describing all endpoints declared in the configuration file, you can see the following.

-### `/hello/:username`
+### /hello/:username

 {% swagger method="get" path="/hello/:username" baseUrl="" summary="" %}